tamekasmall/boris_bikes/User_Stories.md

 3.)
-We now have Docking Stations that can release Bikes, but we have no way to dock them.
+We now have Docking Stations that can release Bikes, <br>
+but we have no way to dock them. <br>
 Our next two User Stories will help us take care of this problem:

-As a member of the public
+As a member of the public <br>
-So I can return bikes I've hired
+So I can return bikes I've hired <br>
-I want to dock my bike at the docking station
+I want to dock my bike at the docking station <br>

-As a member of the public
+As a member of the public <br>
-So I can decide whether to use the docking station
+So I can decide whether to use the docking station <br>
-I want to see a bike that has been docked
+I want to see a bike that has been docked <br>